Bob Bahlmann is the executive director of the education non-profit Explore the Outdoors and has written a series on wilderness survival.

 The growers will clear away most of the trees but still leave enough to hide their plants from the air.
 They will clear ground cover to keep it from competing with the young marijuana plants.
 They will run pipes from water sources to their crops and they will live near enough to watch over their cash crop.

 Anything that looks like a long-term camp in the backcountry could be the abode of pot growers.
 If you see any of these signs of marijuana farms your first concern should be your own safety.
-Get away!
-Make note of the location of the site, preferably GPS coordinates, and inform local law enforcement officials as soon as possible.
+Make note of the location of the site, preferably with GPS coordinates, and get away as soon as possible (warn others to stay away, too).

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.